Lost PAN Card

-- In case one of the above proofs are not available, a copy of FIR (stating loss of PAN card) can be submitted.
+- In case one of the above proofs are not available, a copy of FIR (stating the loss of PAN card) can be submitted.

 Step 5: Pay the PAN card processing fee.
 If the communication address of the taxpayer is within India, then the fee for processing new PAN application will be Rs.110.
 If the communication address of the taxpayer is outside of India, then the fee for processing PAN application will be Rs.1020.

-Step 7: Sign the application and place a photo of the applicant along with signature or thumb impression in the place provided.
-Attach a copy of the old PAN card or intimation letter issued by IT Department or FIR.
+Step 7: Sign the application and place a photo of the applicant along with the signature or thumb impression in the place provided.
+Attach a copy of the old PAN card or intimation letter issued by the IT Department or FIR.

 Step 8: Send the completed application to NSDL or UTI.
 The address for NSDL is as follows:

 Near Deep Bungalow Chowk, Pune – 411 016.